fsulib/burroughs-encoding/proofing-narrative.md

 `//del/@status`

 The only allowable value of `@type` on `<del>` is `implied` (although &lt;oXygen/&gt; may return some instances of `<del status="unremarkable">`, as that is the default value for that attribute; just make sure that these attributes are not actually typed in).

+#### Testing consistency

+It is also a good idea to test the attribute values on as many elements as possible to ensure that no small typos or inconsistencies were introduced into the texts.
+You can do this with XPath's `distinct-values()`

+In &lt;oXygen/&gt;, configure working sets to the text directory or project, and type the following into the XPath search window:

+`distinct-values(//elementName/@attName)`

+substituting "elementName" and "attName" with the relevant text.
+It's best to test `@place` on `<add>`, `@rend` on `<del>`, and `@hand` on `<add>`, `<del>` and `<subst>`.
+You should also check the various attributes on elements `<metamark>`, `<hi>`, `<unclear>`, etc.

+### Proofing from the test interface

+During the process of [creating ingest packages](publication-workflows.md), the project manager will also create full HTML files using full-html.xsl.

+When you are proofing from these files, you should be checking the HTML files against the manuscript images, and looking for dropped words, incorrectly colored text, misaligned text, and unrendered/incorrectly rendered text.

+More specifically, you are checking that:

+* deletions are marked as such
+* additions appear in generally the right place (keeping in mind that most additions are superscripts, unless they appear as marginal additions)
+* Metamarks such as connecting lines, inserting carrots, and arrows appear
+* Text is generally colored in a way that corresponds to the ink colors you see on the page (i.e. blue pen appears as blue text in the interface).

+If you see any errors in rendering or in text being incorrectly displayed, first check the XML file to see if the error appears in the encoding.
+If so, make a note of it.
+If the error is a systemic display problem (i.e. the error is a result of the stylesheet process and does not appear in the encoded document), make a note of it in a separate document for the project manager.
+If you see a systemic display error, you do not need to mark it every time it appears unless the error manifests differently each time.